python/mypy/docs/source/common_issues.rst

   clarity about the latter use ``--follow-imports=error``.
 You can read up about these and other useful flags in :ref:`command-line`.

-- **A function annotated as returning a non-optional type returns None and mypy doesn't complain**.
+- **A function annotated as returning a non-optional type returns 'None' and mypy doesn't complain**.

   .. code-block:: python